ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/DAY 4.md

 4. Execute *sta pre_sta.conf* and check timing.

 ### Lab Steps to Optimize Synthesis to Reduce Setup Violations

+To reduce negative slack, focus on large delays.
+Net with big fanout might cause delay increase.
+Use report_net -connections <net_name> to display connections.
+First thing we can do is to go back to OpenLane and reduce fanouts by setting ::env(SYNTH_MAX_FANOUT) 4 then run_synthesis again.

+For reducing the negative slack obtained, we must focus on the large delays and try to reduce them.
+Increases in delays are majorly caused by nets with big fanouts, which result in high load cap which causes high delay.
+To display the connections of the nets, the commands **report_net -connections <net_name>** can be used.
+Now, looking upon this output, we realise that fanouts must be reduced.
+This can be done by going back to OpenLANE and reducing fanouts by typing **::env(SYNTH_MAX_FANOUT) 4**.
+After this, we can run_synthesis again and obtain a expected value for slack.

 ### Lab Steps to do Basic Timing ECO

+However, if we want to reduce the negative slack even more, we can upsize the cells with high fanouts so that bigger drivers will be used.
+Now, since we cannot change load capacitance but can change the cell size, we can increase the size of the cell for a large driver to drive large cap loads leading to lesser delay.
+This is often done in iterations until we reach the desired slack in a process known as Timing ECO [Engineering Change Order]

 ## Clock Tree Synthesis TritonCTS and Signal Integrity
 ### Clock Tree Routing and Buffering Using H-Tree Algorithm